 We are excited to announce the lineups for our new ASLE Spotlight series launching this spring.
-To register, scroll down to the episode and click “REGISTER NOW”.
-Each of the four episodes will feature moderated conversations with ASLE members who have produced new critical and creative work in the environmental humanities.
+Each of the four episodes features moderated conversations with ASLE members who have produced new critical and creative work in the environmental humanities.
 Episodes follow a theme, and highlight publicly engaged scholarship.
 If you cannot attend the live online events, they are being recorded.

 A Recording of Episode 1 is below